andrefigueira/python-trading-bot/README.md

    alpaca-bot run --mode paper
    ```

-   The dashboard launches automatically at `http://localhost:8000` (requires web extras).
-Use `--no-ui` to disable.
-   The homepage lets you configure symbols and displays your portfolio balance, P&L, and order lists.
+   Use additional commands like `alpaca-bot set-symbols "AAPL,MSFT"` to update
+   trading symbols. `alpaca-bot portfolio` shows the current balance and P&L,
+   while `alpaca-bot orders` lists open, closed and pending orders.

 ## Using the Makefile